 YIP was developed and implemented to target high-risk, middle school students who are resistant to or uncomfortable in classic learning environments.
-It was designed to help with issues that these students face on a daily basis, in their school, and in their neighborhoods, through leadership development, academic support, guidance counseling, social interaction activities, and nutrition.
+It was designed to help with issues that these students face daily in their school, and in their neighborhoods, through leadership development, academic support, guidance counseling, social interaction activities, and nutrition.